alvarocavalcanti/lodr/LODR_GameDesignDocument.md

 The hero may equip one weapon and one armor.
 Each Weapon has a power (POW) and each armor has its rating (RAT).

+### Hero's Leveling ###

+Pretty simple.
+Each level has 100 XP.
+Upon reaching a new level the player gains 1 point to distribute.

 ### Locations ###

 ##### 1. The Village